ynyang94/ynyang94.github.io/index.markdown

 - Providing modelling/algorithmic solutions for DRO in areas like data curation, multi-objective alignment, and agentic systems.
 - Mechanistic understanding of how SGD and preconditioned variants interact with model structure and noisy/heavy-tailed training data.
-- Black-box optimization and RL algorithms with potential applications to AI for hardware design.
+- Black-box optimization and RL algorithms with potential applications to AI for hardware design/AI4Science.

 If you believe our research interests align and want to collaborate with me.
 Feel free to drop me an email at [ynyang94@tamu.edu](mailto:nyyang94@tamu.edu) or add me on WeChat: **ynyang94** (please indicate your purpose when connecting).